-is the name of a line of video games and anthropomorphic collectible articulated toy plush figures, created by Japanese company Epoch in 1985 and distributed worldwide by a number of companies.
-The characters, grouped into families, are woodland creatures such as rabbits, foxes and bears.
+Sylvanian Families is the name of a line of video games and anthropomorphic collectible articulated toy plush figures, created by Japanese company Epoch in 1985 and distributed worldwide by a number of companies.
+The characters, grouped into families, are Woodland Creatures such as rabbits, foxes and bears.
 They remain a quintessential part of the 1990s boom in craze (or fad) toys.

-The general design of families, clothes, furniture and vehicles is set in 1970s rural Britain, with most families apparently members of the middle classes, often hosting garden parties and going on short holidays.
+The general design of families, clothes, furniture and vehicles is set in 1970s rural Britain (which is when the parents who would be buying the toys would have been growing up), with most families apparently members of the middle classes, often hosting garden parties and going on short camping holidays.
 Many run small businesses.
-Most families start with a father, mother, sister and brother and add relatives on from there, often by way of grandparents, uncles, aunts, cousins and babies in different playsets.
+Most families start with a father, mother, sister and brother and add relatives on from there, often by way of grandparents, uncles, aunts, cousins and babies in different playsets, and then doctors, teachers and store owners (who also tend to be members of somebody's family).
 The product line is generally commended for the degree of detail in its teeny-tiny accessories.

-Sylvanian Families are known as Calico Critters in the USA, but they are basically the same toyline, the only difference being packaging and the names of products.
+Sylvanian Families are known today as Calico Critters in the USAnote , but they are basically the same toyline, the only difference being packaging and the names of products.
 The most popular word used to describe them is 'adorable'.

 Tropes associated with the Franchise includes:

 - Adaptation Species Change: For reasons known only to marketers in the US branch of Epoch, the Walnut Squirrel family had their species changed to Chipmunks (in addition to their family name changed to Hazelnut) when marketed in the US.
 This is in contrast to the last squirrel set sold in the US, The Furbanks Squirrel family, which was the predecessor of the Hazelnut Chipmunks (and indeed, looks similar).